drshahizan/Python-big-data/assignment/ass7/hpdp/KOKONAT/comparison.md

 Built on top of Apache Spark, **PySpark** is a powerful tool for distributed data processing.
 It is a top option for big data analytics because of its superiority in managing enormous datasets across clusters.
 The fault tolerance and resilience of PySpark provide dependability in large-scale computations.

-This assignment will compare and contrast Pandas, Datatable, and PySpark, taking into account scalability, syntax, and performance.
+This assignment will compare and contrast **Pandas**, **Datatable**, and **PySpark**, taking into account scalability, syntax, and performance.
 Let's go out on this comparative and exploratory voyage!

 ## 2. Dataset Selection <a name = "dataset_selection"></a>
 The selected dataset pertains to a comprehensive examination of brewing factors, market sales trends, and quality measures in the manufacturing of craft beer from 2020 to 2024.
 This large dataset comes from a craft beer company and includes a comprehensive collection of data from January 2020 to January 2024.
 With a wide range of brewing factors, sales information, and quality evaluations, it offers a comprehensive understanding of the brewing processes and their effects on the market.
 This dataset contains 20 columns of attributes and is approximately **2 GB** in size.